yasirjr1/Xstro/readme.md

 ### `Xstro, Open-Source WABOT Project`

 > [!IMPORTANT]
-> An Open-source WhatsApp bot free to use, modify, distribute.
-Not built to break WhatsApp’s rules; misuse is on you—I’m not responsible for bans.
-Related projects are open-source too.
-Pairing service: no data access, deleted after 2 months.
-Self-manage sessions; don’t share sensitive info.
-No warranties—use at your risk.
+> An open-source WhatsApp bot, free to use, modify, and distribute.
+Designed to comply with WhatsApp’s rules; any misuse leading to bans is your responsibility—I’m not liable.
+Related projects are also open-source.
+Pairing service: no data access, data deleted after 2 months.
+Self-manage sessions and avoid sharing sensitive info.
+Provided "as is" with no warranties—use at your own risk.

 ### [`Get Started`](https://xstro-web.vercel.app/)